-If your child goes to a child care service or to friends’ or relatives’ houses without you, let people know that she’s toilet training.
-This way they can help her use the toilet or potty in the way that you do at home.
+If your child goes to a child care service or to friends’ or relatives’ houses without you, let people know that your child is toilet training.
+Your child will probably need an adult’s help to use the toilet or potty.

-If your child gets upset because of an accident, reassure him that it doesn’t matter and there’s no need to worry.
+Children might get upset because of an accident or setback.
+If this happens, reassure your child that it doesn’t matter and there’s no need to worry.

-- If you’re sure your child hasn’t done a poo or wee in a while, remind him that he might need to go.
-He might be so caught up in what he’s doing that he doesn’t realise he needs to go until it’s too late.
+- If you’re sure your child hasn’t done a poo or wee in a while, remind them that they might need to go.
+Your child might be too busy doing an activity to go to the toilet.

-- Check if your child wants to go to the toilet during a long playtime or before an outing.
-If she doesn’t want to go, that’s fine.
+- Check whether your child wants to go to the toilet during a long playtime or before an outing.
+If your child doesn’t want to go, that’s fine.